kpetrauskas92/XPLORER/TESTING.md

 **Status:** Pass

-### d.
-Setting Profile Preferences
+### e.
+Profile Deletion

-**Test Case:** Set user profile preferences.
+**Test Case:** Delete user profile.

 **Steps:**
 - Log in with a registered account.
 - Navigate to the user's profile page.
-- Access the "Edit" or "Preferences" section.
+- Access the "Settings" section.
-- Customize profile and platform preferences (e.g., profile image).
+- Choose the "Delete Profile" option.
-- Save the changes.
+- Confirm the deletion.

-**Expected Result:** The selected profile preferences should be saved and applied.
+**Expected Result:** The user's profile and associated data should be permanently deleted.

-**Actual Result:** Profile preferences successfully set and applied.
+**Actual Result:** Profile and associated data successfully deleted.

 **Status:** Pass